karpathy/karpathy.github.io/nntutorial.md

 Tiny changes needed to cost function.
 L2 regularization.

+### Example: Structured Prediction

+Basic idea is to train an (unnormalized) energy model

 ### Vectorized Implementations

 Writing a Neural Net classfier in Python with numpy....